 A video is worth a thousand words, so check out this screencast.

 This video shows how you can find and filter river sections, which information you can find in the app and how you can get to the river.

 For now we have implemented only the most essential features we believe every kayaker needs.
 Check out those core features below.
 There are many cool things we would like to add to our app, like notifications or favourites.
-But right now we are focused on the iOS version and on our content.

 The Region Map is the best way to explore a new region and plan your kayaking trip.
 On the map arrows are sections and different colors indicate different water levels.
 It also contains useful points like wild-camping spots and kayak shops.